Beastorm/Cpp-OOP/README.md

   - public, protected, and private
 - Constructors
   - default, parameterized, parameterized with default
-  - copy (swallow and deep)
+  - copy constructor, (swallow and deep)
-  - move  (lvalue and rvalue references), move semantics
+  - move constructor, (lvalue and rvalue references), move semantics
   - initializer list and its benefit

 - Destructors